alexsuakim/C--Text-based-game/README.md

  4. List of features
-  - Random generator of one card from each player’s deck (from 1 ~ 10) (1) generation of numbers from 1 to 10 and randomly shuffle their order in an array
+  - Random generator of ten cards for each player’s deck (from 1 ~ 10) (1) generation of numbers from 1 to 10 and randomly shuffle their order in an array
   - Storing cards used into an array
        (2) use an array to keep track of the cards randomly generated in previous rounds